 3D@Home: (Phil not present to report)

-COST Action IC1003 Qualinet: (wait for report from Kjell)
+COST Action IC1003 Qualinet: (below for Liaison report)

 Proposal by Mikołaj and Lucjan (AGH University of Science and Technology)

 Proposal on new journal dedicated to quality of experience.
 Need based on recent calls for papers (lots of QoE); flagship journal to consolidate research on QoE, promote homogenous methodologies, bring together different professions, first focus on existing methodologies.
 Publications currently divided between many journals.